-Since childhood, I’ve been vying to become part of the vast number of creatives engaging the world with art and design.
+Since childhood, I’ve longed to become part of the vast number of creatives engaging the world with art and design.
 Fast forward 30 years later, I have the privilege of serving at the capacity of graphic designer and graphic artist.
-Do I love them both? absolutely!
+Do I love them both?
+Absolutely!
 Are they the same job?
 Not so much.
-As the topic seems to pop up more and more with each client conversation I have, I thought it’d be a good time to address this "complicatedly-simple” topic: Graphic designer vs Graphic Artist.
+As the topic seems to pop up more and more with each client conversation I have, I thought it’d be a good time to address this "complicatedly-simple” topic: Graphic Designer vs Graphic Artist.
 First, It’s important to note: Not all graphic designers are graphic artists and not all graphic artists are graphic designers!

 Let me explain…

 A graphic designer presents visual solutions to communication problems.
 Think of designers as the jedi’s of the industry who use logic and the science of art to trigger a call to action from the receiver a message.
 A seasoned designer knows what kinds of fonts, styles, colors, etc. will resonate with a certain demographic and what kind of imagery should be paired with it to get the intended results.

 For example: the color white in American culture is commonly associated with weddings, but symbolic at Chinese funerals; it's a designer's job to know facts like this.
 Here's a fun fact: there are graphic designers who do not know how to draw because it is not a requirement; but a strong head for problem solving is.
 Examples of graphic design work include: signage, logos, flyers, publication layout, etc.